Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 ### Streaming chat completions example

-This example demonstrates how to generate a single chat completions with streaming response.
+This example demonstrates how to generate a single chat completions with streaming response, with key authentication, assuming `endpoint` and `key` are already defined.
 You need to add `stream=True` to the `complete` call to enable streaming.

 <!-- SNIPPET:sample_chat_completions_streaming.chat_completions_streaming -->